grantdobbe/note-system/README.md

 ### Release Notes

-v0.2, 24 November 2015: incorporated a pull request from @retornam to use a config file
+v0.2, 24 November 2015:
+- incorporated a pull request from @retornam to use a config file
-                        resolved a bash bug I didn't notice v0.1, 23 November 2015: initial release.
+- resolved a bash bug with cron I didn't notice before

+v0.1, 23 November 2015:
+- initial release.